legluondunet/MyLittleLutrisScripts/Darksiders - Warmastered Edition/README.md

+# Darksiders - Warmastered Edition - Steam Standalone Windows
+### Description:
+Play "Darksiders Warmastered Edition" provided by Steam on Linux!
+### Technical notes:
+- mfplat dll included to play videos and cutscenes
+### Credits:
+- Using mf-installcab_steamdeck open source project to play cinematics
+- Not compatible with Proton or Proton-GE, use only default Lutris Wine build

 # Darksiders - Warmastered Edition - GOG - MF
 ### Description:
 Play "Darksiders Warmastered Edition" provided by GOG on Linux!